MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/result-cluster.md

 2. Select  the **All** vertical, then enable **Show connector results**.

-Follow these steps to turn on the experience at the site level:
+Follow these steps to turn on the experience at the site level (SharePoint):

 1. On the SharePoint site where you want the result cluster experience, go to **Settings**.
 2. Go to **Site information**>**View all site settings**.